Lissy93/dotfiles/.github/README.md

 #### Into to Aliases

 An alias is simply a command shortcut.
-These are very useful for long or frequently used commands.
+These are very useful for shortening long or frequently used commands.

-For example, if you frequently find yourself typing `git add .` you could add an alias like `alias gaa='git add .'`, then just type `gaa`.
+For example, if you often find yourself typing `git add .` you could add an alias like `alias gaa='git add .'`, then just type `gaa`.
 You can also override existing commands, for example to always show hidden files with `ls` you could set `alias ls='ls -a'`.

 Aliases should almost always be created at the user-level, and then sourced from your shell config file (usually `.bashrc` or `.zshrc`).
 System-wide aliases would be sourced from `/etc/profile`.
 Don't forget that for your changes to take effect, you'll need to restart your shell, or re-source the file containing your aliases, e.g. `source ~/.zshrc`.

 You can view a list of defined aliases by running `alias`, or search for a specific alias with `alias | grep 'search-term'`.
 The `unalias` command is used for removing aliases.

+#### My Aliases

+All aliases in my dotfiles are categorised into files located in [`zsh/aliases/`](https://github.com/Lissy93/dotfiles/blob/master/zsh/aliases/) which are imported in [`zsh/.zshrc`](https://github.com/Lissy93/dotfiles/blob/master/zsh/.zshrc#L9-L14).

-The following section lists the aliases used in my dotfiles.
+The following section lists all (or most) the aliases by category:

 <details>